kaimet/fide_2movers/README.md

 # fide_2movers

-Chess problems from FIDE Albums sorted by pieces and pawnsMate en Dos.pgn
+Chess problems from FIDE Albums sorted by pieces and pawns.

+Extracted from Mate en Dos.pgn